Welcome to the HR W.I.R.E, Where Information Reaches Employees. Click here for CUNY Central Office Human Resources updates and information.

 External Employment for Classified Staff

-It is the policy of The City University of New York—applicable to all colleges and units—to recruit, employ, retain, promote, and provide benefits to employees and to admit and provide services for students without regard to race, color, creed, national origin, ethnicity, ancestry, religion, age, sex, sexual orientation, gender, gender identity, marital status, partnership status, disability, genetic information, alienage, citizenship, military or veteran status, pregnancy, or status as a victim of domestic violence/stalking/sex offenses, unemployment status, caregiver or familial status, or any other legally prohibited basis in accordance with federal, state and city laws.
-This policy is set forth more fully in CUNY’s Policy on Equal Opportunity and Nondiscrimination.
+It is the policy of The City University of New York—applicable to all colleges and units—to recruit, employ, retain, promote, and provide benefits to employees and to admit and provide services for students without regard to race, color, creed, national origin, ethnicity, ancestry, religion, age, sex, sexual orientation, gender, gender identity, marital status, partnership status, disability, genetic information, alienage, citizenship, military or veteran status, pregnancy, or status as a victim of domestic violence/stalking/sex offenses, unemployment status, caregiver or familial status, or any other legally prohibited basis.

-Sexual harassment, gender harassment and sexual violence, forms of sex or gender discrimination, are also prohibited at CUNY.
-This policy is set forth fully in CUNY’s Policy on Sexual Misconduct.
+Sexual harassment, gender harassment and sexual violence, and all forms of sexual misconduct, are also prohibited at CUNY.

-Retaliation for reporting or opposing discrimination, cooperating with an investigation of a discrimination complaint, or requesting an accommodation is also prohibited.
+Retaliation is prohibited for reporting or opposing discrimination, cooperating with an investigation of a discrimination complaint, or requesting an accommodation or academic adjustment.

-For the Policies and Procedures on Equal Opportunity & Nondiscrimination and Sexual Misconduct, please visit CUNY’s “Enough is Enough: Combating Sexual Misconduct” webpage at: http://www1.cuny.edu/sites/title-ix/campus/university/.
+To access CUNY’s Policies and Procedures on Equal Opportunity & Nondiscrimination and Sexual Misconduct and Procedures for Implementing Reasonable Accommodations and Academic Adjustments, please visit CUNY’s “Enough is Enough: Combating Sexual Misconduct” webpage at: http://www1.cuny.edu/sites/title-ix/campus/university/.

-The following person has been designated at the Central Office to handle inquiries and complaints relating to CUNY’s Policy on Equal Opportunity and Nondiscrimination as well as CUNY’s Policy on Sexual Misconduct:
+The following person has been designated at the Central Office to handle inquiries and complaints relating to CUNY’s Policy on Equal Opportunity and Nondiscrimination as well as CUNY’s Policy on Sexual Misconduct, and to ensure compliance with CUNY’s Reasonable Accommodations and Academic Adjustments Procedures:

 Michael J. Valente, Esq.